wowthemesnet/mediumish-theme-jekyll/_posts/2020-08-26-interiors.md

 * Inform GOA office once the interior works are completed

+All such types of works that need material movement by truck, employment of workers for drilling, disposal of discarded wooden parts/chaff & tiles etc. are regarded as interior or renovation work.

 ##### Rules for Renovation/Interior works in Greenage.

 1. Verified copies of Govt IDs of workers must be submitted to the security before starting the renovation/interior work.
 They will be on-boarded in myGate